top of page

 A Few Excerpts

-Lou arrived back at his shared, second-floor rental well past midnight.
-His scruffy orange backpack was lighter now in content, heavier with miles.
+Lou shed his scruffy orange backpack, lighter now in content, heavier with miles.
 He caught it in the crook of his arm and lowered it onto the aged, worn sofa.
 He removed his wide-brimmed hat and dropped it on top of the backpack, then scratched alive his matted dirty blond hair.
 As Lou unsnapped his jacket a small voice spoke.

 “Hello.”

-Lou looked up to see a stranger, a petite woman of about his age, standing at the foot of the short hallway to the bedrooms.
+Lou looked up to see a petite woman of about his age, twenty-three or four, standing at the foot of the short hallway to the bedrooms.
 She wore narrow glasses, a long nightgown over her pajama bottoms, and fuzzy pink bunny slippers.

 “Hello,” he said.